Drove a truck for eleven years.

 Your rate, your call.

 I'll tell you what I think a load is worth.
 You decide whether to take it.
-I don't book loads without confirmation and I don't pressure you onto cheap freight.
+I don't book loads without confirmation and I don't pressure you onto cheap freight to pad my own week.

 Phone, not portals.

 You're driving.
-You don't need another app.
-Text me when you're ready, I call you back when you're parked.
+You don't need another app flashing at you.
+Text me when you're parked, I call you back when I've got something real to say.

 Why "High Mile."

-Every truck I ever owned had a million miles on it before I sold it.
-The joke with my partner was that we didn't buy trucks, we adopted them.
-A high-mile truck that's been maintained right will outrun a new one every time, and the operator who owns it usually knows a thing or two.
+Every truck I ever owned had a million-plus on the clock before I sold it.
+The joke with my old partner was that we didn't buy trucks, we adopted them.
+A high-mile truck that's been maintained right will outrun a new one every time, and the operator who owns it usually knows a thing or two you can't learn from a brochure.